 Fast Fourier Transform-accelerated Interpolation-based t-SNE (FIt-SNE)

-- Early exaggeration: In Linderman and Steinerberger (2017), we showed that appropriately choosing the early exaggeration coefficient can lead to improved embedding of swissrolls and other synthetic datase ts
+- Early exaggeration: In Linderman and Steinerberger (2018), we showed that appropriately choosing the early exaggeration coefficient can lead to improved embedding of swissrolls and other synthetic datasets.
+Early exaggeration is built into all t-SNE implementations; here we highlight its importance as a parameter.

-- Late exaggeration: By increasing the exaggeration coefficient late in the optimization process (e.g. after 800 of 1000 iterations) can improve separation of the clusters
+- Late exaggeration: Increasing the exaggeration coefficient late in the optimization process can improve separation of the clusters.
+Kobak and Berens (2019) suggest starting late exaggeration immediately following early exaggeration.

 The only prerequisite is FFTW.
 FFTW and fitsne can be installed as follows: